Topic: Black and Indigenous Mountain Music

 Details of Purchase:

-- Can't make the date?
+Did you miss this session?
 Don't fret!
-If you purchase a ticket, you will receive a link to the recording of the workshop that you can watch and rewatch at your leisure, regardless of if you attend or not.
+If you purchase a ticket, you will receive a private link to the recording of the workshop that you can watch and rewatch at your leisure, regardless of if you attended or not.

-- If you wish to attend all 7 workshops, you can buy that ticket here.
+If you wish to receive recordings of all 8 workshops, you can buy that ticket here.